 According to this Windows Central article, you can get 4 hours 30 minutes from the Surface Pro 6 based on their test.
 You can get more under lower load.

-In this Anandtech post, the iPad Pro actually managed to achieve over 10 hours of battery life in their browsing test.
+The iPad Pro could achieve over 10 hours of battery life of browsing..

 These may not be the best numbers, but they can give you an idea on the battery lives of both devices.